-- 8.1 Development shall be in accordance with Map 5: Land Use Strategy and Map 6: Hamlet of Conrich and shall be consistent with the policies of this section. - 8.2 Where new development is proposed in proximity to existing residential neighbourhoods, the design should provide an acceptable transition to the existing areas through a building form that implements appropriate height, massing, and architectural design to integrate with the context of the surrounding community. - 8.3 All development shall follow the servicing requirements and policies of this Plan.

-8.4 The primary residential land use within the hamlet shall be single detached dwellings.

-- a.
-Notwithstanding Policy 8.4, Nodes of higher density, which may consist of townhomes, semi-detached units and mixed-use multi-unit development may be supported to achieve the average density across the hamlet residential areas the density requirements as per Section 8.7. - b.
-Distribution of the minimum density will be determined at the time of local plan preparation. - 8.5 Outdoor lighting for all development, including landscaping designs for public spaces, shall follow dark sky lighting principles and shall be consistent with the dark sky policies, standards, or regulations adopted by the County. - 8.6 Development abutting the railway shall provide sufficient buffering, safety, and noise control techniques to mitigate the impact on residential development in accordance with the 'Guidelines for New Development in Proximity to Railway Operations', in an effort to mitigate the impact of new residential development in proximity to the railway.
+- 8.1 Development shall be in accordance with Map 5: Land Use Strategy and Map 6: Hamlet of Conrich and shall be consistent with the policies of this section. - 8.2 Where new development is proposed in proximity to existing residential neighbourhoods, the design should provide an acceptable transition to the existing areas through a low-rise housing form that implements appropriate height, massing, and architectural design to integrate with the context of the surrounding community. - 8.3 All development shall follow the servicing requirements and policies of this Plan. - 8.4 The primary residential development form within the hamlet shall be single detached dwellings. - 8.5 Residential built forms such as rowhouses, semi-detached units and multi-unit development shall be supported in locations within the Community Core or adjacent to Neighbourhood Commercial uses. - 8.6 Outdoor lighting for all development, including landscaping designs for public spaces, shall follow dark sky lighting principles and shall be consistent with the dark sky policies, standards, or regulations adopted by the County. - 8.7 Development abutting the railway shall provide sufficient buffering, safety, and noise control techniques to mitigate the impact on residential development in accordance with the 'Guidelines for New Development in Proximity to Railway Operations', in an effort to mitigate the impact of new residential development in proximity to the railway.
 At a minimum, this should include a: - a.
 30.0 metre setback from the railway right-of-way; - (i) pathways and open space connections are acceptable uses within the 30 metre setback as shown in Figure 3. - b.
 2.5 metre high earthen berm that separates the residential development from the rail line; and - c.
 1.83 metre fence installed and maintained along the mutual property line.
 A conceptual depiction of appropriate buffering in proximity to the railway is shown on Figure 3.